Installing Antennas

 - Obstacles

-- Try to have at least 5 inches (more is always better!) of space - vertical or horizontal - between different antennas to avoid potential interference.
+- To avoid potential interference, try to have at least 5 inches (more is always better!) of space—vertical or horizontal—between different antennas.

 - Omnidirectional antennas work best with an unobstructed 360-degree view of the horizon.
-Avoid placing omnidirectional antennas behind obstacles that can block your signal (like air conditioners) if possible or maintain at least a 2' clearance (more is always better!).
+If possible, avoid placing omnidirectional antennas behind obstacles that can block your signal (like air conditioners), or try to maintain at least a 2-foot clearance (more is always better!).

-- If you have solar panels on your roof, be careful with antenna placement to not cast shadows on the panels.
-Even a tiny shadow can drastically cut down on power production!
+- If you have solar panels on your roof, be careful with antenna placement to avoid shading the panels.
+Even a tiny shadow can drastically reduce power production!

 - Usage In Motion?